Early Childhood Clause Samples

 Early Childhood.
-Article 12 The Parties will encourage exchanges of information and expertise in the area of early childhood, particularly with respect to policies, programs, training and delivery of French-language services.
+The Parties will encourage cooperation and exchange of best practices and expertise in the area of early childhood, particularly with respect to policies, programs, training and delivery of services in French, all of which are conducive to the transmission of the French language.

 Early Childhood.
 Any unusual circumstances during first five years (separation/divorce, illness in child, illness in family, deaths)?